garrandall/popular-music-data/tracks/what-am-i-gonna-do-with-you-barry-white.md

 Baby, sweet baby, my babe
 What am I gonna do with you

-Ooh, what a groove thing
+Oh, what a groove thing
 Love how you do it
 Ain't what you got, babe
 Girl, it's how you use it, yeah